If two sightings of something are enough to be called a trend, we have a new trend in loyalty credit cards – the premium-priced Visa or MasterCard.

 Last week I broke the news about the HSBC Premier World Elite MasterCard.
 This costs £195 but offers you 1 Avios per £1 spent and free airport lounge access.
 You must be a HSBC Premier current account holder to apply.

 Tesco Bank is now jumping on the bandwagon.
 To be honest, I have no idea what they are thinking of.
-This looks, so far, like the worst premium credit card on the market.
+The offering seems pretty weak although full details are not yet available.

 Annual fee of £150

 Earn 1 Clubcard point for every £4 spent (rounded down, per transaction, to the nearest £4)

 Earn 1 Clubcard point for every £1 spent in Tesco